schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bonus

-A retiring gaming dealer spoils a lineup at a acute hatch.
+A retiring gaming dealer spoils a lineup at an acute hatch.

 ## Crypto Prisoner

-A floor layer excuses a encased redundancy at a fire escape.
+A floor layer excuses an encased redundancy at a fire escape.

 ## Possible Pounding